 Profit isn't the whole picture.
 We're a growing business and we aren't anywhere near done yet!
 This criterion rewards the team for choosing healthy, sustainable revenue growth instead of focusing solely on producing profit by figuring out how to spend less money all year.

 2. The company keeps the first 15% of profit margin

 The first 15% of our year-end profit margin goes into the business’ bank account as operating cash for the company.
 In short, it keeps the lights on, our paychecks paid, and our customers thriving for the foreseeable future.

 After the first 15% of profit margin, any additional profit up to 18% gets added up into a big ol’ profit share pool to be split among employees.

 The limit at 18% is really specific to how MeetEdgar’s doing today and is likely the first thing to evolve in the future.
 Right now, we’re eager to get onto a steady, reliable growth trajectory — so deploying additional cash to fuel new growth projects and experiments is a huge help!

-This limit makes sure we never hesitate to grab opportunities throughout the year to reinvest back into the business' growth – which of course leads to more potential profit share payments in the future!
+This limit encourages us not to hoard money.
+It makes sure we're encouraged to grab opportunities throughout the year to reinvest back into the business' growth – which of course leads to more potential profit share payments in the future.

 🗯️ So your salary's higher than everyone else's on the team?
 The benefit of that that is that your salary is higher than everyone else's on the team.